LenhardErwan/VersionsMonitor/README.md

 There are other scripts in the `package.json` file to help you with development.
 They are explicit enough for you to understand them.

 ## Run

+Before running a command in the console you have to create 2 files from the 2 `.example` files at the root of the project.
+So at the root you should have `.env`, `.env.example`, `dev.env` and finally `dev.env.example`.
+Once the 2 new files created modify them with the parameters you wanted.

 Once the build (dev or prod) is done you just have to launch the server, for that you just have to type the following commands (Run only HTTP server):